 All of these have been Labor in the recent past and must be regarded as possible wins for Labor.
 If Labor were to gain about ten seats, it would be well placed to form a minority government with help from the cross-benches.
 Also note that the seat of North Shore cannot be taken for granted by the Liberals.
 Further afield, the Nationals' seats of Lismore, Monaro, Upper Hunter and Tweed all look vulnerable.
 A recent addition to the list of interesting Coalition seats is Wagga Wagga.

 What issues are likely to be on voters' minds in 2019?
 The current coalition government proclaims that it has numerous wonderful projects in train.
 Presumably the hope is that a grateful electorate will return a Liberal-National government in 2019.
 Let's take a closer look at what might happen.

 POLES & WIRES - A flagship policy of the Baird government was to sell about half of the Sydney electricity distribution networks.
-The purchasers will presumably charge for the use of their asset.
+The purchasers will charge for the use of their asset.
 Costs for network use and maintenance will have to be paid.
-By 2019 there might well be many thousands of consumers angry about increases in the price of electricity which commentators suggest is about double what it might have been without privatisation and other government interference.
+There are many thousands of consumers angry about increases in the price of electricity which commentators suggest is about double what it might have been without privatisation and other government interference.
 By 2019 there will be even more.

 NEWCASTLE - Gladys Berejiklian as Transport Minister closed the Newcastle railway line in December 2014.
-It is to be replaced by a light rail line which will be constructed on-road in busy Hunter Street, despite a recommendation that it be built off-road on the former railway corridor.
+It is being replaced by a light rail line which will be constructed on-road in busy Hunter Street, despite a recommendation that it be built off-road on the former railway corridor.
 By 2019, many Newcastle road users might quite reasonably be annoyed by light rail construction or operation in Hunter Street.
-Whether or not the light rail is built, former rail users will remain annoyed about inconvenient interchanges at Wickham that wouldn't have been necessary had the original railway remained.
+And former rail users will remain annoyed about inconvenient interchanges at Wickham that wouldn't have been necessary had the original railway remained.

 Meanwhile, many Newcastle residents are annoyed about the sham public consultations on the transport issue.
 And many are annoyed that most of the $1.7 billion proceeds from the NSW government's sale of the Newcastle port is being spent elsewhere.